neu-se/CS4530-Fall-2023/tutorials/socket.md

 ## Writing a Socket Client

 This is a simple definition of a Socket from `socket.io-client`.
-From the Socket.IO docs,
+The snippet below
 ```ts
 import { Socket } from 'socket.io-client';
 /* eslint-disable import/no-relative-packages */